Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

  # Organization and project
  ## Hierarchy

-1. Organization (example.com)    -> Not available to free account
+1. Organization node (example.com)    -> Not available to free account
+2. Folders -> Not available to personnal account.
+Organize projects into groups
-2. Projects (example-test; example-dev; example-prod)
+3. Projects (example-test; example-dev; example-prod)
-3. Ressources
+4. Ressources

 Like file system, each ressource can only have one and only one project attached to and a project is attached to only one organization

+## Folders

+Group of projects that share common IAM policies
+Role granted to folders apply to ressources inside Managed in : IAM & Admin - Manage Ressources

 ## Projects